 In January 2002, some individuals and an association called Rural Residents for Natural Gas Rights sued Dorchester Hugoton, Ltd., along with several other operators in Texas County, Oklahoma regarding the use of natural gas from the wells in residences.
 The operating partnership now owns and operates the properties formerly owned by Dorchester Hugoton.
 These properties contribute a major portion of the NPI amounts paid to us.
 On April 9, 2007, plaintiffs, for immaterial costs, dismissed with prejudice all claims against the operating partnership regarding such residential gas use.
-On October 4, 2004, the plaintiffs filed severed claims against the operating partnership regarding royalty underpayments, which the Texas County District Court subsequently dismissed with a grant of time to replead.
-On January 27, 2006, one of the original plaintiffs again sued the operating partnership for underpayment of royalty, seeking class action certification.
+On October 4, 2004, the plaintiffs filed severed claims against the operating portion of the operating partnership for underpayment of royalty, seeking class action certification.
 On October 1, 2007, the Texas County District Court granted the operating partnership's motion for summary judgment finding no royalty underpayments.
 Subsequently, the District Court denied the plaintiff's motion for reconsideration, and the plaintiff filed an appeal.
 On March 31, 2010, the appeal decision reversed and remanded to the Texas County District Court to resolve material issues of fact.
 A hearing regarding the requested class action certification is set for late July, 2011.
 No court hearing has been scheduled on the merits.
 An adverse decision could reduce amounts we receive from the NPIs.